Staff ride: Classic

 The Prussian staff ride evolved to an intermediate stage between table-top war games and army maneuvers.
-In this expanded form of staff rides, the commanding officers and staffs would deploy in the field as if at war, but without troops, with 'teams' for both sides.
-Reconnaissance and movement orders were given to umpires, who decided what and when units would be sighted or encountered and passed the information back to the commanders and staffs.
-The exercise thus allowed the commanders to war game more realistically than on a table top.
+In this expanded form of staff rides, the commanding officers and staffs deployed in the field as if at war, but without troops, with 'teams' for both sides.
+Reconnaissance and movement orders were given to umpires, who decided what and when units would be sighted or encountered, and passed the information back to the commanders and staffs.
+The exercise allowed the commanders to war game more realistically than on a table top.
 Critiques would take place at the conclusion of the staff rides.
 As an example, the Battle of Tannenberg was largely anticipated in one of Alfred von Schlieffen's pre-war staff rides.

-The Leavenworth staff ride
+Leavenworth

-The Leavenworth staff ride was introduced by Major Eben Swift of the US Army, while he was serving as assistant commandant of the General Service and Staff School (today's Command and General Staff College) at Fort Leavenworth, Kansas.
+The Leavenworth staff ride was introduced by Major Eben Swift of the United States Army, while he was serving as assistant commandant of the General Service and Staff School, today's Command and General Staff College, at Fort Leavenworth, Kansas.
 Like the classic staff ride, the Leavenworth staff ride was originally conducted on horseback.
-However, rather than studying the role that a particular piece of ground might play in a future conflict, the participants in a Leavenworth staff ride studied the ground associated with a battle or campaign that took place at some point in the past.
+Rather than studying the role that a particular piece of ground might play in a future conflict, the participants in a Leavenworth staff ride studied the ground associated with a battle or campaign that took place at some point in the past.

-The staff rides conducted by Major Swift were invariably those of the American Civil War.
+The staff rides conducted by Major Swift were those of the American Civil War.
 For example, in 1906, Major Swift led a group of twelve students on a staff ride to the site of the Battle of Chickamauga.

-In the 1970s, the United States Army revived the staff ride, replacing horses with buses and automobiles; expanding the range of battles and operations studied well beyond those of the American Civil War; and extending the opportunity to participate to soldiers of all ranks and specialties.
+In the 1970s, the U.S. Army revived the staff ride, replacing horses with buses and automobiles.
+They expanded the range of battles and operations studied well beyond those of the Civil War, and extended the opportunity to participate to soldiers of all ranks and specialties.

 In some instances, the Leavenworth staff ride consists of a guided tour of the battlefield, with explanations provided by military historians, park rangers, or others with expertise on the events in question.
 In other instances, each participant is assigned the task of explaining the events of a particular time and place to the other participants.

 Since that time, army schools have used staff rides to enhance professional military education and training.
-It began at CGSC and has continued at the War College and the various officer schools; however, staff riding is not limited to officers.
-Indeed, Non-commissioned officers, too, find the process useful to understand higher level decision-making, military tactics, and leadership; they also benefit from a historical view of training.
+It began at the United States Army Command and General Staff College (CGSC) and has continued at the War College and the officer schools.
+However, staff riding is not limited to officers.
+Non-commissioned officers find the process useful to understand higher level decision-making, military tactics, and leadership; they also benefit from a historical view of training.

 A staff ride differs from a guided battlefield tour: